Cool Components, Inc. Cooling & Ventilation Products for Residential Audio Video Systems

 Cooling Products for Components

-Cooling products are the first line of defense against the heat generated by today's audio video components.
+Cooling products are the first line of defense against the heat generated by today's components.
 Most of these cooling products are simply placed on top of components to circulate air around the component.
-Components that typically need such protection include: home theater amplifiers, receivers, high-definition cable and satellite receivers, some DVD players and other computer controlled components such as video processors, media servers, and game consoles.
+Components that typically need such protection include: amplifiers, receivers, high-definition cable and satellite receivers, some DVD/blu-ray players and other computer controlled components such as video processors, media servers, and game consoles.

 Quick Reference To Component Cooling Products

-• Component Unit (CP-CU-2FN, -4FN, -FL) - For cooling in racks or more for this section, stacking on top of, or between, components.
+• Component Unit (CP-CC-2FN/4FN/4WC/FL/9FN) - For cooling in racks or more for this section, stacking on top of, or between, components.

-• Universal Cooler (CP-UC) -For spot cooling or venting (intake or exhaust) racks, entertainment centers, cabinets, recessed TV enclosures, etc.
+• Universal Cooler (CP-UC & CP-UC-2) - For spot cooling or venting (intake or exhaust) racks, entertainment centers, cabinets, recessed TV enclosures, etc. The 2RU is most appropriate for rack applications.

 For Additional Info on Component Cooling, Scroll to the Bottom of this Page